danchoi/boston-rubyists/README.md

     - portsmouth+nh
     - portland+me

-`opml` is an OPML file that contains a list of all the blogs you want to aggregate. `locations` is a list of GitHub search "location" filters.
+* `opml` is an OPML file that contains a list of all the blogs you want to aggregate.
+* `locations` is a list of GitHub search "location" filters.

-`poll_interval` is the interval in second you want the Backbone.js client code to poll the Sinatra app for updates.
+* `poll_interval` is the interval in second you want the Backbone.js client code to poll the Sinatra app for updates.
 Sorry, no websockets yet.
+* `twitters` is a URL of a page that contains a list of Twitter user URLs

 Set up the database you configured in config.yml like this, substituting the right name for your database.